-At Foundation Podiatry we appreciate how amazing our feet are and what they are designed to do.
+At Foundation Podiatry Townsville we appreciate how amazing our feet are and what they are designed to do - and hence have developed our ACTIVE FOOT FORMULA.
 We can give you specific exercises to improve the mobility, proprioception, balance and strength of your feet and legs.
 This will reduce pain and give you more confidence and endurance with walking, managing your daily tasks and allow you to return to the hobbies you love most!

 To best address your needs, we also work alongside other local health professionals such as Exercise Physiologists and Physiotherapists.
 Our senior Podiatrist Hayley also has a great appreciation of the benefits of yoga, tai chi and pilates when it comes to foot health and balance.